 What is a secured credit card?

-Secured credit cards are a type of credit card that requires a cash deposit as collateral.
-This credit limit is often equal to 50 percent to 100 percent of the amount of the initial deposit.
+A secured credit card is a type of credit card that is backed by a cash deposit.
+The deposit is often equal to the credit limit, which tends to be equal to 50 percent to 100 percent of the amount of the initial deposit.
 If you apply for a secured credit card and put down a $1,000 deposit as collateral, for example, you’ll likely qualify for a $500 to $1,000 line of credit as a result.

 How do secured credit cards work?

 A secured credit card functions similarly to a debit card.
-You’re essentially relying on your cash deposit, which is what translates to your secured line of credit to make purchases.
+However, you’re essentially relying on your cash deposit, which is what translates to your secured line of credit to make purchases.